 “The utilization of concepts that appear politically neutral … like security, human rights, and good governance serves to strip it of apparent political content and serve to legitimize the practice of power in contemporary international relations by making the exercise of that power appear as empowering rather than what it, in fact, is: domineering.
 It has shaped the Palestinians into subjects, not just of their own proto-state but also of an international regime that has prioritized pacification and control of the Palestinian population, and active suppression of their capacity to independently mobilize against the occupation or even to protest against the PA’s inability to meet the basic benchmarks of good governance…”– Dr. Tahani Mustafa, The Damming of the Palestinian Spring: Security Sector Reform and Entrenched Repression

-The concern in this case is how social networks as a tool have changed the quality of these political mobilizations.
-Without a central figure or a driving force, are these movements able to maintain a momentum?
-And most importantly, as Dwonch questions, what is the vested interest behind the institutions that host the social networks that such activist movements collectively organize though?
+The concern, in this case, is how social networks as a tool have changed the quality of these political mobilizations.
+Without a central figure or a driving force, are these movements able to maintain momentum?
+And most importantly, as Dwonch questions, what is the vested interest behind the institutions that host the social networks that such activist movements collectively organize through?
 The ever-growing censorship of Palestinian activists, such as Mohammed El-Kurd, who was banned from speaking at a Goethe-Institut conference in Hamburg in June 2022, is an indicator that now more than ever, it’s essential to regain control of the narrative that systematically shuts down the narrative of Palestinian activists to maintain the status quo.

 In a quick search for a definition online, I found this explanation of the basic definition of an Algorithm: